Bevy Components

 This is why we can only have one component of each type.
 You can only have one component in the slot that matches our entity's index.

-This is all done to boost performance by helping your CPU to more fetching of data from its cache.
+This is all done to boost performance by enabling your CPU to fetch more data from its memory cache.

 Adding components to entities